 What are SAML and single sign-on?

 Security Assertion Markup Language (or SAML) is an open authentication standard that allows for the secure exchange of user identity information from one party to another.
 SAML supports single sign-on, a technology that allows for a single user login to work across multiple applications and services.
 For Workload Security, implementing SAML single sign-on means that users signing in to your organization's portal would be able to seamlessly sign in to Workload Security without an existing Workload Security account.

-How SAML single sign-on works in Workload Security
+How does SAML single sign-on work in Workload Security?